 If someone suspects there is RAAC in their home, a chartered building surveyor competent in RAAC identification is well placed to confirm this and highlight other potential issues to be addressed during remedial maintenance.

 When RAAC is present, the homeowner can appoint a structural engineer who can advise on suitable remedies.
-In some cases there may be no actual need to remove RAAC roofs or other elements; however, this can only be determined on a case-by-case basis.
+In some cases there may be no structural need to remove RAAC roofs or other elements; however, this can only be determined on a case-by-case basis.

-The consumer guide and further information are available on RICS' RAAC: Advice and FAQs page, which is recommended reading for all building surveyors.
+The consumer guide and further information are available on the RICS' RAAC: Advice and FAQs page, which is recommended reading for all building surveyors.

 Sam Piplica MRICS is a director at Great North Building Consultancy Limited and a former senior specialist, buildings, at RICS.
-He would like to thank Trevor Rushton FRICS for assistance in producing the consumer guide.
+He would like to thank Trevor Rushton FRICS for assistance in producing the consumer guide

 Contact RICS Knowledge: Email